Imagine scenario one: colossal autonomous gas-powered robots wipe out hectares of homogeneous agricultural land.

 Supporting both the environment and the growing demand for food is a difficult balance to find.
 However, with the advent of artificial intelligence and autonomous devices, agricultural innovations can help us adapt to the changing climate and restore biodiversity rather than threaten it.

-Instead of adapting the environment to meet the needs of the technology, we could program the technology to meet the needs of the environment.
+Instead of adapting the environment to meet the needs of technology, we could program the technology to meet the needs of the environment.

 "Smart" robots governed by machine learning could learn to function better in natural and biodiverse systems.